CassandraMaldonado/Latent_logic/README.md

 Explorations in probabilistic reasoning, structure learning and decision theory.

-## Project 1: Event Inference in Financial Markets
+## Event Inference in Financial Markets

 Investigated the relationship between executive social media activity and short-term stock price movement.
 Using a simple probabilistic model, I: